 At this point, you change the subject to contain the action you need to perform, add a due date and reminder date, and save the Task.

 I have evaluated many different email and time management systems over the past several years, and because of Outlook’s drag-and-drop functionality, I cannot recommend a better tool for simultaneous management of email and action items.
-In my seminar, Manage Your Time with Outlook Tasks, you will learn in-depth techniques to streamline your work and reduce stress with a tool you already have available on your desktop!
-Contact me if you would like to learn how to bring this 2-hour seminar to your workplace.

 Dr. Melissa Gratias (pronounced "Gracious") is a work psychologist who helps overwhelmed and underappreciated businesspeople be more focused and effective.
 Since 2007, thousands of people have graduated with honors from her onsite sessions, distance coaching, productivity seminars, and corporate consulting projects.
 Based in Savannah, Georgia, Melissa is available for nationwide consulting and speaking engagements.
 Contact her via email at [email protected] or call 912-417-2505.
 Sign up for her free monthly e-newsletter or visit her website, melissagratias.com.